kelvinink/crc-721/README.md

 However, the aforementioned protocol still faces the following issues:

-## Limited Degree of Composability
+## Limited Composability & Extensibility

 The GBRC-721 and ORC-721 protocols still exhibit limitations in terms of composability: